 Grubbs agrees.
 “The proper timing of fertilizer application doesn’t always coincide with that of herbicide application,” she said.

-While the Environmental Protection Agency in 2019 affirmed the chemical is “not likely to be carcinogenic to humans,” a long list of local and international agencies have decided otherwise, and have restricted or banned its use.
+While the Environmental Protection Agency affirmed in 2020 that the chemical is “not likely to be carcinogenic to humans,” a long list of local and international agencies have decided otherwise and have restricted or banned its use.

 Temper Your Expectations